microsoft/MLOpsPython/docs/getting_started.md

 For using Azure DevOps Pipelines all other variables are stored in the file `.pipelines/diabetes_regression-variables.yml`.
 Using the default values as a starting point, adjust the variables to suit your requirements.

+**Note:** In `diabetes_regression` folder you can find `config.json` file that we would recommend to use in order to provide parameters for training, evaluation and scoring scripts.
+An example of a such parameter is a hyperparameter of a training algorithm: in our case it's the ridge regression [*alpha* hyperparameter](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.Ridge.html).

 Up until now you should have:

 * Forked (or cloned) the repo